adil-Pathan/intershop-pwa/docs/concepts/pwa-building-blocks.md

 ## PWA - Nginx

 As a first point of contact for any browser requests directed at a default deployment, the custom [_nginx_](https://www.nginx.com/) reverse proxy webserver serves a number of functions.
-Each of these is seperately configurable (see [Building and Running nginx Docker Image](../guides/nginx-startup.md)).
+Each of these is separately configurable (see [Building and Running nginx Docker Image](../guides/nginx-startup.md)).
 Nginx enables the following features to be used in an Intershop PWA deployment:

 - Uncomplicated caching of PWA server-side rendering responses provided by the upstream Angular Universal server.